Narotam-Mishra/react-native-learning/ReadMe.txt

 3.1). within a few seconds the iPhone simulator should open prompting you to open the app in `Expo Go` app, grant the necessary permission, you will be the running app.

 # Note - By default the iPhone SE third generation simulator is open if we prefer to use different device then we can change this from `file` section in iPhone

+## Lec 6 - Running App on Android Emulator (4:07)

+# Steps to run React Native apps on Android Emulator :-
+1). visit developer.android.com/studio and install Android studio application and done the setup,

+2).
+Open Android studio, then select `Virtual Device Manager` option from More Actions dropdown, then create a new virtual device from `Create device` option

+3). select the device that we wish to test on, then click `Next`, then select the Android API level (we have install it for first time), and add name for our virtual device from `AVD Name` option, then click finish on verify configuration screen,

+4). run the device by clicking `play` button,

+5). with the Android Emulator running in the background return to VS Code and follow terminal commands to run the app on Android Emulator